ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Through my reading, it's become clear to me that while there are hundreds of how-to books for programmers and people working with specific tech or tools, and dozens of helpful books for CEOs and CFOs on the financial side of entrepreneurship, one thing our industry is missing is a thorough, practical resource for startup tech leaders.
 We need a resource that covers all the topics in between the core skills, and addresses the range of leadership challenges and skills so critical to our role.

-There are also plenty of blogs on how to write good code, or how to run user surveys, or on finding product market fit. is is a book on technical team building; it addresses all the skills a leader needs to build a company that they didn t learn in traditional tech education or experience.
+There are also plenty of blogs on how to write good code, or how to run user surveys, or on finding product market fit.
+This is a book on technical team building; it addresses all the skills a leader needs to build a company that they didn't learn in traditional tech education or experience.

 ## Using this Book